toni-pm/Cybersecurity-M01/Wazuh/antivirus-and-logs/README.md

 !["Save visualization"](images/image15.png "Save visualization")

+With the first element created, we proceed to create the dashboard.

 !["Create dashboard"](images/image16.png "Create dashboard")

 !["Editing dashboard"](images/image17.png "Editing dashboard")

+We have created other panels to create a useful dashboard.
+Now we add each graph in a position

 !["Add panels to dashboard"](images/image18.png "Add panels to dashboard")

 !["Editing our dashboard"](images/image19.png "Editing our dashboard")

 !["Save dashboard"](images/image20.png "Save dashboard")

+Now we can monitor the chosen information simply by opening our dashboard.

 !["Kaspersky Dashboard"](images/image21.png "Kaspersky Dashboard")